-Compare to FTL, or full truckload shipping, LTL is an affordable shipping option.
+Compared to TL, or truckload shipping, LTL is an affordable shipping option.
 It means that the goods you’re shipping will share cargo space with other shipments.
 Basically, everyone who has a shipment on the truck pays for the amount of space they take up.

 Once you understand how LTL shipping works, it becomes clear why linear feet are an important measurement for carriers.
 They need to determine how to charge customers, and if they have a standardized measurement like linear feet to base their estimate they are able to provide accurate quotes.

-Full truckload or FTL shipping is a more expensive option, but it’s great for people who want to make sure that their shipments receive special care.
-Instead of sharing the truck space with other shipments, FTL shipments take up the entirety of the truck.
+Truckload or TL shipping is a more expensive option, but it’s great for people who want to make sure that their shipments receive special care.
+Instead of sharing the truck space with other shipments, TL shipments take up the entirety of the truck.
 For this reason, measuring linear feet is a less significant calculation if you choose to ship this way.

-However, there are some other benefits to FTL shipping that should be noted.
+However, there are some other benefits to TL shipping that should be noted.